aaronshaver/driver-destination-optimizer/README.md

 lengths or names that don't have vowels or consonants, etc. -- and return nice error messages to the user (or have logic to skip malformed entities and move on with partial data)
+* Exercise didn't strongly specify output format, so just for fun, I made the output be in valid CSV format, and include the suitability of individual driver-destination pairings; this had a nice side benefit of being able to quickly see if they added up to the correct total
 * In reality, address verification is a difficult problem and kind of a science unto itself.
 I didn't bother building a complex object for addresses, just did a tiny simulation of extracting a street name from an address in